W-Wu/DEER/README.md

 # Deep Evidential Emotion Regression (DEER)

-Code for "Estimating the Uncertainty in Emotion Attributes using Deep Evidential Regression", a general approach for subjective tasks where a sample can have multiple different annotations.
+Code for "Estimating the Uncertainty in Emotion Attributes using Deep Evidential Regression".
+A general approach for tasks with subjective annotations.

 ## Setup
 PyTorch == 1.11